Note: This is a non-magic AU! No foolish wand-waving or silly incantations.

 Hermione heaved a sigh of relief.
 The two girls were just impressed, which was flattering.
 She hadn't realized Hogwarts scholarships were so rare.
 "Well, I – thanks," Hermione said.
 "Shall we board now?
 We don't have assigned seating, do we?"

 Mafalda laughed.
 "No. There's a lot of freedom at Hogwarts.
 Lord knows my parents pay enough for me to get some leeway."

 Hermione tugged her trunk over the gap, suddenly feeling better about its dilapidated condition.
-The three girls walked into a compartment and shoved their trunks into the overhead compartment as Mafalda waved to a boy outside the door.
+The three girls entered a compartment and shoved their trunks into the overhead rack as Mafalda waved to a boy outside the door.

 He walked in.
 The boy was short, blond, and muscular, with a perfectly white grin on his face.
 "Hello, all!
 And thanks for waiting, Mafalda.
 Although I suppose you're used to reneging on promises, eh?"

 Mafalda rolled her eyes, waving a hand vaguely in his direction.
 "This is Trenton Bode."